tmwagency/labs-blog/_posts/2013-12-19-structuring-team-development.md

 Writing documentation from scratch can be a barrier for some, so instead take an existing set and adjust it to your needs.
 Our TMW guidelines took inspiration from Isobar's ['Front-end Code Standards & Best Practices'](http://isobar-idev.github.io/code-standards/) and Harry Roberts ['CSS Guidelines'](https://github.com/csswizardry/CSS-Guidelines), using the bits we agreed with and building on top of them with our own documentation.

 Documenting these decisions can have all sorts of benefits.
 New starters immediately have something that informs them on team development standards.
-It also helps to control the output of freelancers, as it acts as a reference for the standard of code you expect from them.
+It also helps to control the output of freelancers, as it acts as a reference for the standard of code you expect them to create.

 Above all, it acts as an evolving reference point for your team; you can refer anyone to it so that they can find details of the way in which you work.
-We've found this useful when hiring to show potential team members that we care about the work we produce, as well as the fact that it's an open platform, which allows clients to see the the way in which we work.
+We've found this useful when hiring to show potential team members that we care about the work we produce, as well as the fact that it's an open document, which allows clients to see the the way in which we work.

 ## Structure your codebase